Real del Monte The Magic Miner Town

 Museum of Occupational Medicine

 It was a hospital built for the miners in 1907.
 It is one of the most beautiful constructions of the place, its architecture and collections make it unique and very interesting.
-You’ll discover how was a hospital at that time, with the original equipment.
+You’ll discover how was a hospital at that time in Mexico, with the original equipment.

 The Paste Museum

-The mine district of Real del Monte begins in the colonial era.
-In the nineteenth century the British brought to this region the first steam engines, the pastes and the football.
+The mining district of Real del Monte begins in the colonial era.
+In the nineteenth century, the British brought to this region the first steam engines, the pastes, and the football.

 Nowadays, people are very proud of the cultural and industrial heritage, as well as the mix of nationalities and traditions there.